 Under the terms of the Trust Deed, the Manager is entitled to receive performance management fees from the Fund within the Scheme.
 These fees are disclosed in the Statement of Comprehensive Income as "performance management fee".
-The fee is payable to the Manager in units.
-As at reporting date no performance fee is payable, however please refer to note 15 contingent liabilities.
+The performance based fee is payable to the Manager in the form of units when the Funds performance exceeds the hurdle rate of return (of 10% per annum).
+The fee is equal to 20% of the excess return.
+The fee is calculated daily, paid annually based on the annual return.
+The fee is reviewed and adjusted, if required, following the release of the audited accounts.
+As at the reporting date a performance fee of \$201,000 was payable.